by Jill Bremer, AICI CIP

 For events that are less formal, such as an open house or casual dinner, you can use fill-in cards from the stationary store or handwritten notes.
-Email invitations are also becoming acceptable.
-A number of creative e-vite designs are available and a better choice than simply jotting a few words within the body of an email.
+Evites are also acceptable.
+A number of creative designs are available and a better choice than simply jotting a few words within the body of an email.
 If the event is very casual, such as a get-together with friends, a phone call will suffice.

 Whether formal or informal, envelopes should always be addressed by hand.
 Never use computer-generated address labels.
 Another no-no – using a postage meter.
 Better to select a beautiful or intriguing commemorative stamp from the post office.

 For large, formal events, mail the invitations 4-6 weeks ahead of time.
 For cocktail parties or casual events – 3 weeks ahead.

 When you open an invitation, take a look at how the envelope is addressed.
 With a formal wedding invitation, you’ll want to look at the inner envelope.
 Whatever names are listed on the envelope – and only those names – are the invitees.
 If the hosts want you to bring a guest, your envelope will indicate that.
 It puts the hosts in a very awkward position if you show up with an unplanned guest or call them ahead of time to ask if it’s okay to bring someone along.
 Don’t do it!